 As well as offering a variety of restaurants Stratford is also home to its own popular butterfly farm, likely to be a popular day out for residents meeting up with families.
 Park residents may also wish to explore the River Avon, with a full trail and plenty of walks along the waterways likely to appeal to those looking to get back to the countryside.

-Residents at Marston Edge can explore it all from the comfort of the park, with a bus route just outside the park entrance, and with roads linking to major A-roads across the county.
+Residents can explore it all from the comfort of the park, with a bus route just outside the park entrance, and with roads linking to major A-roads across the county.
 It should not be too difficult for new residents to explore the region and its attractions whether by driving or by taking public transport.
 There are also plenty of routes and trails to walk nearby.